ilabrovic/kyvernodemo/kyverno-operator/readme.md

 ## Verify installation

 A new namespace kyverno will be created in which the operator workload is deployed.
+Verify the new namespace, running pods, and check the logs

 oc get namespace kyverno
 oc get pods -n kyverno --show-labels